emmanuelgonz/sos/README.md

     python3 -m pip install -r requirements.txt
     ```

-> NOTE: If the final steps fails, it is likely due to the incorrect GDAL version being listed in the `requirements.txt` file.
+    > NOTE: If this final step fails, it is likely due to the incorrect GDAL version being listed in the [requirements.txt](./requirements.txt) file.
 To correct this, identify the correct GDAL version for your system:

 ### Troubleshooting